tecknicaltom/django-djembe/README.rst

    I'd recommend you try the default and fall back to 3DES if necessary.

 #.
+By default, when an intended recipient does not have a valid Identity, they
+   will be emailed in plaintext.
+This behavior can be changed by setting ``DJEMBE_PLAINTEXT_FALLBACK`` to False.
+When False, plaintext emails will not be sent.
+Additionally, if ``fail_silently`` is False, a ``djembe.exceptions.UnencryptableRecipients`` exception will be raised.

+#.
 Use the Django admin to add recipients that should receive encrypted mail.

    The simplest case is an Identity with a certificate.
 Any mail sent to that